exceljs/exceljs/README.md

 <ul>
     <li>
-        Merged <a href="https://github.com/guyonroche/exceljs/pull/403">Guard null model fields - fix and tests #403</a>.
+        Merged <a href="https://github.com/guyonroche/exceljs/pull/396">Add some comments in readme according csv importing #396</a>.
-        Thanks to <a href="https://github.com/shdd-cjharries">thecjharries</a> for this contribution.
+        Thanks to <a href="https://github.com/Imperat">Michael Lelyakin</a> for this contribution.
-        Also thanks to <a href="https://github.com/Rycochet">Ryc O'Chet</a> for help with reviewing.
+        Also thanks to <a href="https://github.com/planemar">planemar</a> for help with reviewing.
+        This also closes <a href="https://github.com/guyonroche/exceljs/issues/395">csv to stream doesn't work #395</a>.
     </li>
 </ul>